WindowsLogic-Productions/Amino-For-Desktop/README.md

 # About Amino™ For Desktop
 Amino™ For Desktop is a small Gecko-based application for using Amino easily on your Windows computer.
 I have made this open-source as I would like people to help on this project and add new features etc.

 The goal is to create a nice alternative to using Amino on phones since who wants to use a phone all the time?
+Phones have small screens and are a pain to use if you want to get something productive done.
+(That's why the iPad Pro fails so hard.)

 # Download